Easing the Burden of Access and Cost

-People with diabetes should have timely access to medication, supplies and medical devices that can improve their immediate quality of life and that may decrease the likelihood of future interventions which are often more costly and less effective.
+People with diabetes should have timely access to medication, supplies and medical devices that can improve their immediate quality of life and that may decrease the likelihood of future complications.

-Federal, provincial and territorial governments should commit to the development of an effective formulary system (or systems), which is (are) mindful of products providing the best outcomes based on sound medical evidence, and which do not create additional barriers to access.
+Federal, provincial and territorial governments should commit to the development of an effective formulary system (or systems), which is (are) consistent with Diabetes Canada’s Clinical Practice Guidelines and which do not create additional barriers to access.

-New products with proven efficacy should be listed in a timely fashion.
+Therapies consistent with Diabetes Canada’s Guidelines should be listed in a timely fashion.

 Each provincial and territorial government has its own formulary.
-The federal government also maintains formularies that apply to Aboriginal people, veterans, Royal Canadian Mounted Police force, and others.
+The federal government also maintains formularies that apply to some Indigenous people, veterans, the Royal Canadian Mounted Police and others.